taggartbg/bivvy/README.md

 Then ask your AI agent to create a new `climb` and you're ready to go!

+**(NOTE: We suggest you commit the created Bivvy files before making additional changes)

 ## Supported Clients

 Currently, Bivvy supports: